“With the price of life these days, you’ve got to get everything for free you can.”

 - Meals and alcoholic beverages.

-- Selecting your seats.
+- Selecting your seats in advance

 - Check-in baggage.